Appointment in Berlin

 Appointment in Berlin (also known as Assignment in Berlin) is a 1943 American war drama film directed by Alfred E. Green and starring George Sanders, Marguerite Chapman and Onslow Stevens.
 The film's plot follows an R.A.F. officer who infiltrates the German high command by broadcasting a series of pro-Nazi messages.

 Plot

 After being discharged from the Royal Air Force for anti-British activities, an officer becomes a secret agent for Britain's Secret Service.
 He ostensibly denounces his country and poses as a radio personality for Nazi Germany.
+What appear to be his pro-Nazi propaganda broadcasts contain coded messages for the British Secret Service.

 Production

 The film's art direction was by Lionel Banks and Walter Holscher.